U.S. strike on Syria is widely hailed, but angers Russia

 They were fired from two warships in the Mediterranean Sea, in retaliation for Tuesday's deadly chemical attack, which officials said used chlorine mixed with a nerve agent, possibly sarin.

-The Syrian military said at least seven people were killed and nine wounded in the missile strike.
+Assad's office called the U.S. missile strike “reckless” and “irresponsible.”
+The Syrian military said at least seven people were killed and nine wounded in the strike.
 The Britain-based Syrian Observatory for Human Rights, an opposition monitor, also put the death toll at seven, including a general and three soldiers.

 The Kremlin said President Vladimir Putin believes the U.S. strike is an “aggression against a sovereign state in violation of international law.”
 Spokesman Dmitry Peskov said Putin believes the U.S. launched the strikes under a “far-fetched pretext.”